-M-version is also provided as an android application.
+OOPMS is also provided as an android application for project managers to monitor general information about project.

 At the website, Project manager can setup and manage any software project easily via Dashboard system and Report system which are updated continuously day by day.

-A special benefit of OOPMS system is portability.
+A special benefit of OOPMS system is portability and compatible with J2EE Portal server(JSR168, JSR268).
 With an android mobile, you can check your project status at any time anywhere.

 Main Acceptable Criteria